Log In UI - Timeline

 "Inserting keyframe for opacity property"

-3. In Timeline, check that the playhead is in frame 0, and select the (Per Property Recording) button for the opacity property of repeatPassword to start recording property changes.
+3. In Timeline, check that the playhead is in frame 0, select the small arrow next to repeatPassword keyframe to expand it, and then select the (Per Property Recording) button for the opacity property of repeatPassword to start recording property changes.

-4. In the field next to the opacity property name on that same line, type 0 to hide the button, and press Enter to save the value.
+4. In Visibility > Opacity, type 0 to hide the button, and press Enter to save the value.

 5. Move the playhead to frame 1000 and change the opacity value to 1 to show the button.

-To fine-tune the value of a keyframe, you can also right-click the keyframe marker , and select Edit Keyframe.
+Alternatively, you can fine-tune the value of a keyframe by right-clicking the keyframe marker , and selecting Edit Keyframe.

 6. Select the record button again to stop recording property changes.
 If you forget this, all the following changes will be recorded, and the results will be unpredictable.